vipulswarup/ses-bounces-handler/README.md

 <h1> Installing the Script using NPM </h1>
-Ensure you gave Node and NPM installed.
+Ensure you have Node and NPM installed.
 Enter the directory where this script is cloned.

 ```bash